-Objection 1: The Standard Is Too High Solution: Jumping Off Jacob's Ladder - Getting Rid Of Legalism Over Emotions is to ascend to perfection, to strive to arrive.
+Objection 1: The Standard Is Too High Solution: Jumping Off Jacob's Ladder - Getting Rid Of Legalism Over Emotions

+Many evangelicals have a "Jacob's Ladder" view of the spiritual life with Jesus at the top, host of angels in-between and Christians climbing up rung by painful rung.
+The idea is to ascend to perfection - to strive to arrive.
 One slip and you tumble to the bottom to start all over again.
-Those that adhere to this view of spirituality are always envying those ahead of them, clinging on to the ladder for dear life, and having not too much to do with those "below" lest they get dragged down.
+Those that adhere to this view of spirituality are always envying those ahead of them, clinging on to the ladder for dear life, and not having too much to do with those "below" lest they get dragged down.